felipelouza/egap/README.md

 This software is an implementation of the eGap algorithm described in [*External memory BWT and LCP computation for sequence collections with applications*](https://doi.org/10.1186/s13015-019-0140-0) by
-L. Egidi, F. A. Louza, G. Manzini, and G. P. Telles.
+L. Egidi, F. A. Louza, G. Manzini, and G. P. Telles, Algorithms for Molecular Biology (2019).

 Copyright 2017-2019 by the authors.

 ## Prerequisites